c-botz/crowkb/docs/instructions.md

  - For the display through holes, you'll see pads above them on either side of the pcb.
 Bridge the pads on the bottom side of the pcb.

  - If you are using a ssd1306 oled, it will use the left 4 of the oled through holes (regardless of left or right keyboard).
 The fifth one on the right is for the CS connection that the nice!view requires.

+ - The diode direction is towards the mcu.
+I only mention it because the silkscreen on the crow side kind of hides it.